 Remove Stink Bugs Safely

-Instead, use a vacuum cleaner or place them in soapy water with dish soap to remove them safely.
+If stink bugs get inside, avoid crushing them.
+Instead, use a vacuum cleaner or place them in water mixed with dish soap to remove them and avoid direct contact.

 Work With a Pest Control Professional